How “the central regulator of metabolism” works brilliantly as the latest anti-aging trick.

 Doses as high as 1000mg have been shown to support NAD+ levels in proportion to the intake.
 Levels up to 1000mg have also been demonstrated as safe.

 Taking some is better than not but for those looking to optimize NR status to its best ability, take TruNiagenPRO 500mg twice a day.
-Taking TruniagenPRO 300mg once or twice a day can still provide significant benefit at lower cost.
+Taking TruniagenPRO 300mg once or twice a day can still provide significant benefits.
 It also now comes in Truniagen Stick Packs (300mg/serving) that can be mixed into water.
+NMN can be a great way to support NAD+ levels and just about every metabolic process in the body.

 Any support is better than no support when it comes to NAD+ availability in the body.